jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 so they will become part of our personal style.

 ### Patterns and arpeggios

-Practice the scale, one form at a time: focus on intervals, not shapes.
-Play slowly ascending and descending to learn the intervals.
-Switch direction at any point to make melody fragments, play small licks and melodies that occur and repeat those that sound good.
-Play patterns and arpeggios.

-One scale at a time,
-one form at a time.
-Don’t rush.
-It’s a better investment of time to master just one (or a small handful of) forms, positions, and keys.

-We move on to the next form or scale when we get bored with the current one.
-Don’t be bored: one of the cardinal rules of practice.

 - Scale: Play up and down the string
 - Thirds: Ascending thirds up and down, then descending thirds up and down